aydanh2005/Mental-health-clustering-analysis-Aydan/README.md

 ## Key Results

-- The dataset was segmented into 4 clusters
+- The dataset was segmented into four clusters.
-- Distinct respondent groups were identified
-- Cluster differences were visualized using PCA
+- The elbow method supported the selection of k = 4.
+- PCA was used to visualize the cluster structure.
+- The four clusters showed different employee profiles:
+- Cluster 0: Younger employees, average age approximately 31.6 years, usually from smaller companies, with higher treatment history.
+- Cluster 1: Mid-age employees, average age approximately 34.3 years, usually from larger companies, with lower treatment history.
+- Cluster 2: Younger employees, average age approximately 32.5 years, mainly from the smallest companies, with limited treatment engagement.
+- Cluster 3: Older employees, average age approximately 38.2 years, usually from the largest companies, with the highest treatment history.
-- Meaningful trends were observed across demographic and workplace variables
+- Meaningful differences were observed across demographic and workplace-related variables.

 ---